liveahero-wiki/liveahero-wiki.github.io/guide/gacha.md

 ### Buying Record Cubes

-Record Cubes can be obtained by exchanging Hero's Memories or Sidekick's Mind.
+Record Cubes can be obtained by exchanging Hero's Memories or Sidekick's Mind of rank 3 or above.

 | Original Items | Record Cubes that can be exchanged |
 |-|-|